Rich-Bar/Treasure-Pyramid-GDX/README.md

 > It is the prophet Richy - one of the founders of this religious belief.
 >
 > One day something unexpected happened.
 Midway whilest drinking his tea
-> and saw the prophacy.
+> he saw the prophacy.
 He was deemed to save the world from chaos.
 > There was only one way to achieve this goal, because god created together
 > with all the plants a secret recepie wich can cause peace in every human on earth.
 > [cmpr.
 Genisis/1, Chap.
 1, Vers 12.5] This recepie once caused trouble amongst the rich.